deenochka/ClaimMatch_dataset/README.md

 The dataset relies on the texts from the fully available public dataset (Nakov et al., 2022).
 We use the multi-domain English subset of the data.

-ClaimMatch dataset, used in the experiments on Large Language models, contains 1,000 claim pairs: 500 for the posi- tive class (two claims in a pair are matching: label 1) and 500 for the negative class (two claims in a pair are not matching: label 1).
+ClaimMatch dataset, used in the experiments on Large Language models, contains 1,000 claim pairs:
+500 for the positive class (two claims in a pair are matching: label 1) and 500 for the negative class (two claims in a pair are not matching: label 0).
+There are three tab-separated columns: claim1, claim2, label.
 You can read more about the dataset in the following paper: https://aclanthology.org/2025.coling-main.650/ or https://arxiv.org/abs/2501.10860 .

 # Citation: